Peer Community In

 HOW SHOULD I CITE A RECOMMENDATION?

-Each recommendation by PCI has a DOI and can be cited in another article or in a CV.
+Each PCI recommendation includes a DOI and can be cited in another article or in a CV.
 For example:

 Bravo IG (2017) Unmasking the delusive appearance of negative frequency-dependent selection.
 Peer Community in Evolutionary Biology, 100024. https://doi.org/10.24072/pci.evolbiol.100024